abdojulari/transcript-editor/project/oral-history/pages/intro.md

 **How long will it take to transcribe**

+**Can I delete and/or create a new line in the transcript?**
+No. Transcript lines are synced with clips of audio.
+Some audio clips are empty; rather than delete an empty line leave it as is.
+Some lines contain multiple people speaking, mark these as such with the speaker identification functionality.

 **Can I edit my own audio?**
 The Open Transcript Tool code-base for this tool is open source software.
 Developers can visit the [Github Repo](https://github.com/NYPL/transcript-editor) to get started setting up their own instance of the tool.